google/WebFundamentals/src/_langs/en/tools/javascript/console/track-executions.markdown

 ## Counting statement executions

-The `count()` method will log the provided string along with the number of times the same string has been provided.
+The `count()` method logs the provided string along with the number of times the same string has been provided.
 The string may have dynamic content.
-When the exact statement is given to `count()` on the same line the number will increment.
+When the exact statement is given to `count()` on the same line, the number is incremented.

 Example code of using `count()` with some dynamic content: